AviatrixSystems/Docs/HowTos/edge-2.0-workflow.rst

 1. Download the ESXi OVA file by using the link provided to you by Aviatrix Support.
 See `Requesting an Aviatrix Edge Gateway Image File <http://docs.aviatrix.com/HowTos/edge-2.0-workflow.html#requesting-an-aviatrix-edge-gateway-image-file>`_.

-2. Log into VMware vSphere Web client to access the ESXi host.
+2. Log in to VMware vSphere Web client to access the ESXi host.

    You can use vSphere Web client to manage ESXi host, launch a VM, mount ISO files, and start and stop the Aviatrix Edge Gateway.